hosseinsalahi/cnoe-workshop/build-your-own-internal-developer-platform-with-cnoe/docs/02-setup-environment.md

 podman machine set --rootful
 podman machine start
 ```
-You can the verify the machine creation using:
+You can verify the machine creation using:

 ```bash
 podman machine ls